Nieuwlaar/trustchain-superapp/app/src/README-eurotoken-payment-request.md

 ## Testings:

-Tests were not written for Valuetransfer app previously, however we tested our code.
+Tests were not written for eidas app previously, however we tested our code.
 There are two types of test you can find in the repository:
 Unit Tests:

 - Handling Incoming links